-On 1 October 2017, the Catalan government held a unilateral independence referendum despite the strong opposition of the central government and the unionist parties in the Catalan parliament.46 While the referendum was declared illegal by the Spanish authorities, the Catalan government defended its legitimacy based upon the democratic mandate received in the 2015 elections, when pro-independence parties gained the parliamentary majority.
+On 1 October 2017, the Catalan government held a unilateral independence referendum despite the strong opposition of the central government and the unionist parties in the Catalan parliament.
+While the referendum was declared illegal by the Spanish authorities, the Catalan government defended its legitimacy based upon the democratic mandate received in the 2015 elections, when pro-independence parties gained the parliamentary majority.
 The vote was marred by violent scenes as Spanish police made a disproportionate use of force in the attempt to prevent people from going to the polls.
 However, more than two million people voted, and the registered turnout was 43.03%.
 It is worth noting that 90.18% of the votes were for independence (Government of Catalonia 2017).
 The Spanish authorities reacted with a series of coercive measures including criminal charges against members of the Catalan government and parliament for misuse of public funds and sedition.
-On 27 October, the Catalan gainst, two abstained and 53 left the legislature before voting as a sign of protest (BBC 2017c).47
+On 27 October, the Catalan parliament adopted a unilateral declaration of independence.
+Out of the 135 MPs, 70 voted in favor, 10 against, two abstained and 53 left the legislature before voting as a sign of protest (BBC 2017c).
+47